wttech/aet/documentation/src/main/wiki/Dictionary.md

 *Firefox*
 a browser the AET tool makes use of, currently the version that is used is 38.6.0 ESR (en-US).

+*FirefoxDriver*
+a browser driver the AET tool uses to connect with *Firefox*.

 *Header Modifier*
 a modifier responsible for adding additional headers to a page.